 This work has been possible thank you to support from Arts Council England and National Lottery Players through Arts Council’s Emergency Fund.
 You can read the interviews via my Blog.

-The Boundary Way Project – recent funding award
+The Boundary Way Project – funding award Summer 2020

 The Boundary Way Project has received emergency funding from the National Lottery Heritage Fund to sustain our project during the coming months.
 We’ll be consulting with site users, long time supporters and new audiences to plan and develop projects to sustain our future.
 For more information about the project click here.
 For the latest news follow the project blog here.